AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ---
 # Adding Components to a Channel{#adding-components-to-a-channel}

 Components are the fundamental elements of the AEM (Adobe Experience Manager) experience.
-You can use a number of components and add it to your channel in an AEM Screens project.
+You can use several components and add it to your channel in an AEM Screens project.

 ## Components in AEM Screens {#components-in-aem-screens}